Distributed-Compute-Labs/dcp-worker/README.md

   - a standalone Worker operating on Google's v8 engine

 #### Sandbox
 A component of a Worker, used to execute arbitrary JavaScript code in a secure environment.
-Currently implemented by the DistributedWorker class (whose name will change some day).
-Generally speaking, we use one Sandbox per CPU core, although we might use more in order to work around system scheduler deficiencies, network overhead, etc.   Sandboxes in the web browser are implemented using window.Worker().

 #### Supervisor
 The component of a Worker which communicates with the Scheduler and Sandboxen.